Aalok-Sharma1/Expense-Manager/README.md

 🚪 Logout Securely

-It is designed like a real fintech dashboard with modern UI and professional layout.
+It is designed like a real fintech dashboard with a modern UI and professional layout.

 🖼️ Project Screenshots
 🔐 Login Page